dotnet/AspNetCore.Docs/aspnetcore/blazor/blazor-server-ef-core.md

 [!code-csharp[](./common/samples/3.x/BlazorServerEFCoreSample/BlazorServerDbContextExample/Pages/EditContact.razor?range=172-191)]

 Finally, `OnInitializedAsync` is overridden to create a new context.
-In the sample app, it loads the contact at this time.
+In the sample app, it loads the contact in the same method.
 The `DisposeContext` call ensures any previous context is disposed when the component is reused.

 [!code-csharp[](./common/samples/3.x/BlazorServerEFCoreSample/BlazorServerDbContextExample/Pages/EditContact.razor?range=85-98)]